devnich/unix-shell/README.md

 2. Roughly compatible, with similar (or identical) shells and tools
 3. The environment in which most open-source software was written

-## \"Shell\"
+## "Shell"

 - Broadly speaking, there is a tension between making computer systems fast and making them easy to use.
--   A common solution is to create a 2-layer architecture: A fast, somewhat opaque core surrounded by a more friendly scriptable interface (also referred to as \"hooks\" or an \"API\").
+- A common solution is to create a 2-layer architecture: A fast, somewhat opaque core surrounded by a more friendly scriptable interface (also referred to as "hooks" or an "API").
 Examples of this include video games, Emacs and other highly customizable code editors, and high-level special-purpose languages like Stata and Mathematica.
 - Unix shell is the scriptable **shell** around the operating system.
 It provides a simple interface for making the operating system do work, without having to know exactly how it accomplishes that work.

 ## The past is always with us

 The design and terminology of modern computers is based on metaphors from a previous age.

 1. Files and folders
 2. Teletype input and output
-3. Modern touch devices don\'t expose the file system, so you may be less comfortable with navigating directory trees than people whose primary computing devices were desktop computers
+3. Modern touch devices don't expose the file system, so you may be less comfortable with navigating directory trees than people whose primary computing devices were desktop computers

 # Navigating files and directories

 ## File system layout

-Powerpoint slides: \"Navigating files and directories\"
+Powerpoint slides: "Navigating files and directories"

 ## Who are you?